The vision of Abram the Seer as told to David Pennant

 How can you be a good father to a fourteen-year-old boy when the world is kicking you in the teeth?

-That's the question facing George the policeman as his space craft races off to investigate strange gpoings on at the Big Gun.
+That's the question facing George the policeman as his space craft races off to investigate strange goings on at the Big Gun.

-George's life path has many twists and turns, but in ther end, the sun will come out from behind the clouds.
+George's life path has many twists and turns, but in the end, despite all the treachery, the sun will come out for him from behind the clouds.

-At church, I attend a small meeting where we expect God to speak to us in the silence, and more than once I found myself imagining a gun with an immensely long barrel.
+At church, I used to attend a small meeting on Sunday mornings where we expect God to speak to us in the silence, and more than once I found myself imagining a gun with an immensely long barrel.
 This led at first to Isaiah 54 verse 17- "no weapon that is formed against you will prosper," but later it became the seed idea for the story.